 Strategy

 Define brand system, positioning, and visual language.
+Align messaging to how the firm actually wins work.
 Decisions made together.
 Nothing ships without approval.

 03